dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 ## Detect objects in the image

-When obtaining the prediction, we get an `float` array of size **21125** in the `PredictedLabels` property.
+When obtaining the prediction, we get a `float` array of size **21125** in the `PredictedLabels` property.
 This is the 125x13x13 output of the model discussed earlier.
 We then use the `YoloOutputParser` class to interpret and return a number of bounding boxes for each image.
 Again, these boxes are filtered so that we retrieve only 5 with high confidence.

 ```csharp
 var labels = predictionEngine.Predict(imageInputData).PredictedLabels;